ubports/docs.ubports.com/contribute/bugreporting.rst

 We appreciate as many good logs as we can get when you report a bug.
 In general, /var/log/dmesg and the output of /android/system/bin/logcat are helpful when resolving an issue.
 I'll show you how to get these logs.

-To get set ready, follow the steps to :ref:`set up ADB<userguide-advanceduse-adb>`.
+To get set ready, follow the steps to :doc:`set up ADB </userguide/advanceduse/adb>`.

 Now, you can get the two most important logs.